New beta version of canterbury.gov.uk

-See if you can make a claim for housing benefit, the documents you need, and what happens after you apply.
+How to claim housing benefit, the documents you need, and what happens after you apply.

-In most cases you will need to apply for Universal Credit instead of housing benefit, unless:
+In most cases you will need to apply for Universal Credit instead of housing benefit.

 You can't get housing benefit if you're a full-time student or you live with a close relative and pay them rent.